Hands-on Gear Review

 Best Uses: Ice and alpine climbing.

-The Northwall marries Patagonia’s exceptional R2 fleece and Polartec’s Power Shield Pro softshell fabric to create a toasty warm insulated shell for cold weather climbing.
-The jacket is wonderfully comfortable and balances wind resistance and breathability better than any other non-hybrid piece we’ve tested.
-The hood is large enough to fit over a helmet while climbing and two medium sized crossover chest pockets are harness and pack friendly.
+The Northwall marries Patagonia's exceptional R2 fleece and Polartec's Power Shield Pro softshell fabric to create a toasty warm fleece insulated shell for cold weather climbing.
+The jacket is wonderfully comfortable , the hood is large enough to fit over a helmet while climbing, and two medium sized crossover chest pockets are harness and pack friendly.

-Although the Northwall is our highest rated insulated softshell, it’s very expensive and has limited versatility.
-Other softshells cost the same amount and offer an equal amount of performance for climbing and more performance for other activities.
+Although the Northwall is our highest rated insulated climbing softshell, it's very expensive and is not versatile.
+Other softshells cost the same amount and offer more performance for climbing and more performance for other activities.
 Therefore, we feel this is a poor value.

 Check out our Softshell Jacket Review to see how the Northwall stacks up to the other jackets we've tested.